azmrobb/CleanDataProject/CodeBook.md

 ---

 ### Overview
-This file describes how the _CleanData.R_ script works.
+This file describes how the _run_analysis.R_ script works.
 The script was wirtten as part of an assignment for the Coursera & John Hopkins data science course named **Getting and Cleaning Data**

 It reads several files related to an experiment and combines them together into a single tidy data set and then summarizes the data.
 The combined data set and summary are written to files.

 ### Input
-The _CleanData.R_ script reads the following files into the following variables.
+The _run_analysis.R_ script reads the following files into the following variables.
 The script script assumes the files are located as iisted below (~ = current working directory).
 The data in these files that were collected for two types of observations (training and test)